aiman-al-masoud/deixiscript/src/deixiscript/README.md

 ## Problems

 - can you entirely do away with variable assigments
-- anaphora within the same sentence
+- anaphora within the same sentence: maybe act in test()?

 # Pipeline: